 Home Sweet Habitat

 Do all animals have backbones?
 Investigate the difference between vertebrates and invertebrates.
 We will discuss the benefits of an exoskeleton and classify vertebrates by exploring animal characteristics.
-Recommend for grades 2-4.
+Recommended for grades 2-4.

 Poison, spikes and slime!
 Explore animal’s physical and behavioral adaptations and why they are so important.
 Investigate our live animal ambassadors for their unique adaptations!
-Recommend for grades K-6
+Recommended for grades K-6.

 Food Chain Flow